morea-framework/morea-framework.github.io/src/userguide.md

 A common desire for a course website is a navbar element containing a link to a page containing a calendar of events.
 There are at least three approaches:

-  1. Use just [Google Calendar application](http://www.google.com/calendar).
+  1. Use just [Google Calendar](http://www.google.com/calendar).
 Google Calendar is free and highly functional.
 By defining a Google Calendar to hold your course events and schedule, students can easily import your calendar into their own Calendar app (Google's, Apple's, or a third party) and receive notifications when events occur.
 The downside with Google Calendar is that to display it in your course site, the only Google-supplied option is an embedded calendar, which doesn't look great.

   2. Use just a third-party Javascript Library such as [Full Calendar](http://fullcalendar.io/).
-These libraries produce nicely formatted calendars, but you have to manually add events using their local data structures.
+These libraries produce nicely formatted calendars, but used alone you have to manually add events using their local data structures.

   3. Combine Google Calendar with Full Calendar.
 The best of both worlds!
 This is the approach documented in this section.